Constitution

 §7.
 Finance

-1. The association is obliged to keep books, and an annual account must be prepared which is adopted by the annual meeting.
-The annual accounts must be approved and signed by all committee members.
+1. The society is obliged to keep books, and an annual account must be prepared which is adopted by the annual meeting.
+The annual accounts must be approved and signed by the chair of the board and all spiritual directors.

 2. The Society shall follow general legislation for accounting where applicable.